Trekking to Machu Picchu

 DAY 5

 Today is undoubtedly our most challenging day!
 After an early start, we will hike up the Rio Blanco valley, circling Humantay Peak across from Salkantay Peak.
 We traverse the highest point of the trek today at 15,213 ft.
-We gain 2,500 feet in 3 miles.
-And it is amply rewarded, as we stop to take in views of snow-capped peaks of the Vilcabamba Range in every direction, with the south face of Salkantay towering above us.
+We gain 2,500 feet in 3 miles and are amply rewarded as we stop to take in views of snow-capped peaks of the Vilcabamba Range in every direction, with the south face of Salkantay Mountain towering above us.
 We will keep our eyes out for the Andean condors that are often visible in this area.
-Our spirits are further lifted and our bodies rejuvenated by a hot lunch along the trail.
 From the pass we descend toward the Wayra Lodge (Wayra means wind) our destination for the evening.
-After hiking between 6 and 8 hours, we are delighted to reach the lodge where hot showers and hearty dinners are most welcome.
+After hiking between 6 and 8 hours, we are delighted to reach a warm lodge and a hot meal are waiting for us.

 Hiking: 7 - 8 hours, 7.2 miles, and 2,632 feet elevation gain, 2,477 feet elevation loss.
 Overnight: Wayra Lodge (B, L, D)